Shopping Cart ( )

 8. Kidney disease

 Every week or two your cat might puke a wad of undigested hair.
 These are not usually round but shaped like a cigar or sausage.

 Cats get hairballs more frequently during shedding season.
 Kittens and young cats are less apt to develop hairballs.

 Long-haired breeds may be at greater risk of developing hairballs than short-haired breeds.
 Older cats are also more susceptible since they spend a good portion of their time licking their coats.

-Dr. Goldstein recommends that owners brush their cats’ coats daily to minimize the development of hairballs and their complications.
-He points out that excessive self-grooming may be a sign of a food allergy-related skin problem.
+Cat owners should brush their cats’ coats daily to minimize the development of hairballs and their complications.
+When cats groom themselves excessively it may be a sign of a food allergy-related skin problem.